A flight number is simply a unique identifier for a flight.

 A flight number is identical for all passengers on a flight, while a ticket number is unique for every passenger on a flight.

-A flight number is a two-character and 1-to-4-digit number identifier of a flight
+A flight number is a two-character and 1-to-4-digit number identifier of a flight.
+For example, AA2001 and BA2490 are both flight numbers.

 Flight numbers are used by airlines, the FAA, and passengers to identify and keep track of flights.

-How Are Flight Numbers Generated?
+How Flight Numbers Are Generated

 Flight numbers are primarily generated according to their travel direction.